open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/871bbe4d-8b05-4439-ab38-cf5c4e9f6fdf)

-Log-loss doesn't have an intuitive interpretation.
+Log loss doesn't have an intuitive interpretation.
 RMSE (bins) can be interpreted as the average difference between the predicted probability of recalling a card (R) and the measured (from the review history) probability.
 For example, RMSE=0.05 means that, on average, FSRS is off by 5% when predicting R.

-Note that log-loss and RMSE (bins) are not perfectly correlated, so two decks may have similar RMSE values but very different log-loss values, and vice-versa.
+Note that log loss and RMSE (bins) are not perfectly correlated, so two decks may have similar RMSE values but very different log loss values, and vice-versa.

 ## Step 5: (optional) Compute minimum recommended retention